yanningcui/A-Comparative-Analysis-of-Hillary-Clinton-and-Donald-Trump-s-Twitter-Usage/README.md

 *H1: Democrat candidate Hillary Clinton emphasizes the perception of uniqueness, and Republican candidate Donald Trump emphasizes group memberships.*

-*H2: Democrat candidate Hilary Clinton's language contains more positive sentiments and emotions and more swear words, while Republican candidate Donald Trump uses more negation words and more negative sentiments and emotions, including anger and sadness.*
+*H2: Democrat candidate's language contains more positive sentiments and emotions and more swear words, while Republican candidate uses more negation words and more negative sentiments and emotions.*

 *H3: Republican candidate Donald Trump are more likely to emphasizes death, achievement, and religion than his Democratic counterpart.*